Chicken Chettinad Curry Recipe

 4.85 from 13 votes

-Chicken Chettinad Curry is a fiery, delicious traditional curry from the Chettinad region of South India.
+Chicken Chettinad Curry is a bold, peppery South Indian chicken curry made with freshly ground spices, coconut, curry leaves, and aromatics.
+Originating from the Chettinad region of Tamil Nadu, this dish is known for its deep heat, complex spice layering, and unmistakable aroma.
 Use my easy recipe to make it at home.

-Here are more South Indian chicken recipes you can make at home: Malabar Chicken Curry, Kerala Style Chicken Stew.
+Here are more South Indian chicken recipes you can make at home: Malabar Chicken Curry, Andhra Chicken Curry, Chicken Salna, and Kerala Style Chicken Stew.

 Chicken Chettinad curry served in a bowl.